chiefwigan/mpi-gce/README.md

 - In the same directory run: `terraform init`
 - In the same directory run: `terraform apply`
 - Assuming you're happy (your should see 3 changes to make), confirm with 'Yes'.
 2 x GCE VMs should be created.
-- Give the machines a couple of minutes to run their startup scripts.
+- Give the machines a couple of minutes to run their startup script - when successful you should see the line: `source /opt/intel/psxe_runtime/linux/bin/psxevars.sh` presented to you when you SSH to the VMs.
 - SSH to `mpi-instance-01` and `mpi-instance-02` either via the Google Cloud Console or from Cloud Shell
 - Execute `/var/tmp/mpi-env-setup.sh` on `mpi-instance-01` - this copies ssh keys to the correct place and updates sshd configuration.
 - As per the instructions from the above executed file run: